Folate (Vitamin B9 / 5-MTHF)

 From a manufacturing perspective, 5-MTHF is heat-sensitive and should be handled with care during gummy processing to avoid degradation.
 It is soluble in water and can be incorporated into gummy formulations without significant taste issues at typical doses.
 The cost-per-mg is higher than folic acid, reflecting the more complex production process and higher purity requirements.
 DAT reviews formulation stability per project to confirm final shelf-life claims.

-Why brands use Folate (Vitamin B9 / 5-MTHF) in gummies
+Why brands use Folate (Vitamin B9 / 5-MTHF)

 Folate (5-MTHF) is a strong positioning ingredient for gummy products targeting prenatal and maternal health, energy metabolism, and nervous system support.
 Its eight authorised EU health claims provide a robust foundation for pack copy and marketing, particularly for brands targeting women of childbearing age, athletes, and individuals seeking cognitive or cardiovascular support.
 The ingredient is one of the most familiar and commercially understood B-vitamin actives across EU and US markets, making it a trusted choice for brand founders.